hugopendlebury/gribtoarrow/readme.md

     This is done so that the wheel is bundled with all of it's dependencies and everything can be found without the need to specify environment variables such as LD_LIBRARY_PATH

+    A visual representation of the files inside the wheel is given below

+    .
+    ├── eccodes
+    │   ├── libeccodes.dylib
+    │   └── libeccodes_memfs.dylib
+    ├── gribtoarrow.cpython-312-darwin.so
+    └── lib
+        └── libeccodes_memfs.dylib

+    As can be seen the main dynamic library gribtoarrow.cpython-312-darwin.so (will have a different name on linux) is at the root level.
+    In order for gribtoarrow to be able to use libeccodes -Wl,-rpath,$ORIGIN/eccodes in set in the linker.
+    $ORIGIN in a linux specific option an basically means the current location (which when installed will be part of site-packages)
+    So in effect gribtoarrow looks in a child folder called eccodes for libeccodes.
+    Note how libeccodes_memfs is present twice and also in a location called "lib".
+    This isn't documented on ECMWFs page and it appread that libeccoes either has it's own rpath or look in some locations one of which is ../lib (this was found via the use of strace)

+    In the case of OSX the logic and the wheel is basically the same except rather than using $ORIGIN in the rpath @loader_path is used instead.

+    ## Documention

+    Doc string have been added to grib_to_arrow and it should be possible to generate documents using Sphinx.